How to edit your footer in Divi Theme

 The Bottom Bar display’s at the very bottom of your footer.
 It appears on every page of your website.
 Here you can edit the bar background color, text styles, and the social media icons color and size.

-You can also choose to enable or disable the Footer Credits in these setting by ticking or unticking the box.
-By default the Footer Credits display a link to Elegant Themes.
+You can also choose to enable or disable the Footer Credits in these settings by ticking or unticking the box.
+By default, the Footer Credits display a link to Elegant Themes.
 Some users get stuck on how to edit this text.
 As you type text into the Edit Footer Credits box you will immediately see the text updating in the footer.
 You can also add HTML in this area to create links.

 As you can see, the Divi Footer styling options are all nested outside of the typical Divi Builder pages inside the Theme Customizer.
-The Divi Theme uses this method as standard WordPress implementations.
+The Divi Theme uses this method as standard WordPress implementation.
 Most WordPress themes also make use of Widgets and the Theme Customiser for editing footer styles.

 Use a Divi layout in your Footer

 The good news is if you want to use a Divi Layout in your Footer, you can with one of our free plugins.
 You can download it directly on the WordPress.org repository or get it here on our website.
-There is also a premium version with extra features if you wish to upgrade after trialling the free version!
+There is also a premium version with extra features if you wish to upgrade after trying the free version!